Start An Online Fundraiser

 You can do more than just support Native students and communities financially – you can grow visibility and awareness.
 Even sharing a friend’s fundraiser is a powerful way to support Native scholars!

-Start your own fundraiser in honor of Native American Heritage Month today.
+Start your own fundraiser in honor of Native students today.

 Advocate on Instagram